Multitask Gaussian Process with Hierarchical Latent Interactions: Introduction

+\textbf{Contributions:} We develop a novel LMC framework with hierarchical interactions for MTGP and the new features are as follows: \begin{itemize} \item By using convolution between latent functions, we offer a kernel encoding function interactions in MTGP for the first time;

+\item We introduce cross coregionalization (CC) between Cholesky factors of LMCs to represent coefficient interactions of LMC;

+\item We propose a kernel framework based on both the function and coefficient interactions for MTGP, which demonstrates rich representation, interpretability, and expressiveness.

+\item We investigate the learning capacity of the framework and collate its performance with recent competent MTGPs. \end{itemize}

-The rest of the paper is organized as follows.
-In the next section GPs, spectral mixture kernels, and existing multitask GPs are described.
-In Section \ref{our} our kernel for MTGPs is introduced and compared with existing methods.
-Experiments on artificial and real-world data are described in Section \ref{ex}.
-We conclude with a summary of our contributions and future work.
+For the rest of the paper, GPs and related MTGPs are reviewed in Section \ref{bk}.
+In Section \ref{our}, our framework for MTGP is introduced and compared with some existing methods.
+Experiments on both synthetic- and real-world data are discussed in Section \ref{exp}.
+Finally, we conclude our work and touch upon some future investigations in Section \ref{sec:conclude}.